MicrosoftDocs/architecture-center/docs/solution-ideas/articles/unlock-legacy-data-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-Use Azure Stack to update and extend your legacy application data with the latest cloud technology such as Azure web services, containers, serverless computing, and microservices architectures.
+Use Azure Stack to update and extend your legacy application data with the latest cloud technology, such as Azure web services, containers, serverless computing, and microservices architectures.

 ## Potential use cases